wp-plugins/stats-counter/readme.txt

 When statistics counter only one graph is displayed.
 This counter is recommended to create a detailed access statistics for the complete site.
 The "Counter-source code" installed easily on any of your pages.
 The detailed statistics you can find in the user area or by clicking on the displayed image.

-= Functions of Counter statistics for Analytics of your website (all like a Google Analytics) = At our website www.wpadm.com you will get a detailed, clear statistics with the following features:
+= Functions of Counter statistics for Analytics of your website (all like a Google Analytics) = At our website www.wpadm.com you will get a detailed, clear statistics with the following features:<br />
-Top 10 Referrals / Origin of visitors by URLs -> Total visitors per day.
+Top 10 Referrals / Origin of visitors by URLs -> Total visitors per day.<br />
-When visitors display you can now find out via IP localization, from which region / city visitors come.
+When visitors display you can now find out via IP localization, from which region / city visitors come.<br />
 Top 10 search engines and keywords -> Total visitors per day are displayed on the statistics page.
 The initial count can now be set individually.
-It is also possible to count for "Hits total" and "total visitors" to change at start of your Counting.
+It is also possible to count for "Hits total" and "total visitors" to change at start of your Counting.<br />

 * Google alike Analytics of Hits total;
 * Google alike Analytics of Visitors total;